How Does a Job Interview Work

 The Three Layers Employers Evaluate

 When employers interview candidates they are evaluating three overlapping layers: capability (can you do the work?), fit (will you work well with the team and culture?), and motive (do you want this role for the right reasons?).
 Capability is assessed through CV evidence, technical questions, and tests.
-Fit is tested through behavioral questions, tone, and interactions with multiple stakeholders.
+Fit is tested through behavioural questions, tone, and interactions with multiple stakeholders.
 Motive is revealed in your responses about goals, choices, and what matters to you.

 These layers explain why interviews include different question types and multiple stages.
-Hiring teams want converging evidence: technical proof that you can perform, behavioral stories showing how you’ll behave, and signals that your long-term goals won’t make you leave too soon.
+Hiring teams want converging evidence: technical proof that you can perform, behavioural stories showing how you’ll behave, and signals that your long-term goals won’t make you leave too soon.

 The Employer’s Timeline and Decision Signals

 Interview decisions are rarely made on a single interaction.
 Rather, employers collect signals: punctuality, preparation, professional presence, teamwork during panel interviews, and your ability to ask sharp questions.
 They also run risk assessments: how steep is the learning curve?
 Will the candidate require visa sponsorship?
 Can they integrate into a distributed team?
-Being mindful of these signals lets you tailor responses to mitigate employer concerns before they become deal breakers.
+Being mindful of these signals lets you tailor responses to mitigate employer concerns before they become deal-breakers.

 Common Interview Types and When You’ll See Them